-They may not gallop, but a good set of sawhorses is key to getting your construction, woodworking, and DIY building projects across the finish line.
+They may not gallop, but a good set of sawhorses is key to getting your construction, woodworking, or DIY project across the finish line.
 Simply a crossbeam supported by A-frame legs, sawhorses are usually used in pairs to keep boards, logs, or panels steady and at a convenient height when cutting with a manual or power saw.
-They are also very useful when painting large, flat pieces, such as doors, shelves, and decorative wooden cutouts; it’s far easier to paint an object lying flat at waist level than on the floor or propped up against the wall.
+They are also very useful when painting things that are large and flat, such as doors, shelves, and decorative wooden cutouts.